luci-project/eval-atc23/zlib/README.md

 ### Retrieving the packages in Debian

-With the help of the [metasnap.debian.net](https://metasnap.debian.net/) we are able to determine the date a certain version was published, and using this information in conjunction with the [snapshot.debian.org](https://snapshot.debian.org/) service, we are able to download old revisions of an official package.
+With the help of the [metasnap.debian.net](https://metasnap.debian.net/), we are able to determine the date a certain version was published.
+Using this date in conjunction with the [snapshot.debian.org](https://snapshot.debian.org/) service, we are, in turn, able to download old revisions of an official package.

 > **Please note:** The snapshot service has a [not so well-documented rate limit](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=977653) for its service.
 We therefore strongly recommend downloading the packages only once.
 If you encounter a rate limit, please try again after a certain time.